awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

 ### Replication failure after adding or modifying triggers<a name="oracle-read-replicas.troubleshooting.triggers"></a>

-If you add or modify any triggers, and if replication fails afterward, the triggers may be the problem\.
+If you add or modify any triggers, and if replication fails afterward, the problem may be the triggers\.
 Ensure that the trigger excludes the following user accounts, which are required by RDS for replication:
 + User accounts with administrator privileges
 + `SYS`
 + `SYSTEM`